 1. They Don't Fix The Problem for This Customer

-What comment cards do is allow you to discover problems to fix, whether the problem is with the facility (cleanliness, comfort), service (wait times, staff politeness), or product (food quality [restaurant, hotel], accommodation [hotel]).
+Comment cards allow you to discover problems to fix, whether the problem is with the facility (cleanliness, comfort), service (wait times, staff politeness), or product quality.
 Once fixed, future patrons will have a better experience.
-But for the customer that wrote it, and perhaps all other patrons in the establishment at the same time, the experience and first impression were flawed.
-It’s too late for them.
+But for the customer that wrote it, the experience and first impression were flawed.
+It's too late for them, especially if you're waiting until shift change to read cards.

 In short, comment cards fix the future, not the present.